C-1: Fate of Judas

-The question will come to mind: Should these words be used to express a long span of time that has an end as the more literal and strict definitions would suggest (“world/age” for aion and “age-lasting” for aionios)?
+The question will come to mind: Should these words be used to express a long span of time that has an end?
+This is what the more literal and strict definitions would suggest” “world/age” for aion and “age-lasting” for aionios).
 Or can they be used to express a span of time that is absolutely never-ending as suggested by the translations of “forever” (for aion) and “eternal/everlasting” (for aionios)?

 “Aionios accordingly is especially adapted to supersensuous things.” (pg.
 21)